protocol/research-website/content/posts/202105-berkeley/index.md

 *Q: Does IPFS work like a blockchain?
 I have seen discussion of a consensus algorithm.*

 A: IPFS does not work like a blockchain and neither does it use a blockchain.
-IPFS is a decentralised P2P and content-addressable storage network.
-IPFS is ideal for storage of blockchain data and is being used in this capacity by several blockchains.
+IPFS is a decentralised P2P and content-addressable storage and delivery network.
+IPFS is ideal for storage of blockchain data and is being used in this capacity.

 *Q: What’s the pricing/cost of storing data on IPFS?*